AImageLab-zip/MONKEY_challenge_ziplab/README.md

 # Installation & Inference

+## ⚠️ Important

 **To test inference with our pretrained models, included in this repo, we highly suggest you use docker**.
 In this way you will create a docker container as in the challenge that will be tested with a **single** input WSI `.tif` file and the corresponding tissue mask `.tif` file.

+## System Requirements

+**We recommend a machine using UNIX/LINUX with at least 32 GB of RAM, an NVIDIA CUDA compatible GPU with 16 GB minimum and 60 GB or more of free disk space.**

+We installed CUDA 12.1, and used both an HPC clusters with various NVIDIA GPUS ranging from 16 to 48 GB and a local machine with [Docker](https://www.docker.com/) and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) for testing the challenge container.

+The docker algorithm ran without issues in the [Grand Challenge](https://monkey.grand-challenge.org/) platform, using the `ml.g4dn.xlarge` istance that comprises a single NVIDIA T4 GPU, 4 vCPUs, 16GiB of Memory and 125 GB NVMe SSD.

 ## Steps